Game time: California to decide dual sports betting measures - NewsBreak

 The initiative is being promoted for the funding it promises to funnel through tax revenues to help the homeless, the mentally ill and and poorer tribes that haven’t been enriched by casinos.

 The nonpartisan Legislative Analyst’s Office found that both initiatives would increase state revenues but it’s unclear by how much.
-Proposition 26 could bring in tens of millions of dollars while Proposition 27 could bring in hundreds of millions, the office said.‘Where’s my ballot?’: The online tool that lets you track your California election ballot
+Proposition 26 could bring in tens of millions of dollars while Proposition 27 could bring in hundreds of millions, the office said.

 However, that revenue could be offset if people spend their money on sports gambling instead of shopping or buying lottery tickets.